nflu/turtlebot_soccer/docs/README.md

 Where K is the camera matrix.
 Note that K is upper triangular with 1 in the bottom row
 <img src = "https://neillugovoy.com/k_matrix.png"/>

 thus w=z which is the depth of (u,v) which we can get from the depth image!
-Thus we can construct solve the linear system for the point in the camera frame!
+Thus we can construct (u',v',w') and solve the linear system for the point in the camera frame!

 <img src = "https://neillugovoy.com/perception_rviz.PNG"/>
 This rviz screen shows all the frames that we had.
 AR Marker 13 defines the world frame, the pink point is our prediction of where the soccer ball is, and AR Marker 4 is where the TurtleBot is.
 We can also see the camera optical frame relative to the world frame.